achernikova/EvasionAttacksSDC/README.md

 In order to get results plots for the attack against 'sdc' regression model:
 *	run results_plots.py under regression/ folder

+This will produce cdf_mse.png file under results/folder with CDF for the case with and without the presence of attack.

 ## Adversarial Examples